MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/native-device-permissions.md

 1. Open Teams.
 1. Go to **Settings** -> **App Permissions**.
-1. Select app you need to choose settings for.
+1. Select the app you need to choose settings for.
 1. Choose your desired settings.

 ![Device permissions mobile settings screen](../../assets/images/tabs/MobilePermissions.png)